On the probability of being synchronizable: The Lower Bound

+In view of Theorem~\ref{thm:big_sync_sets}, it remains to prove that $\widehat{S_a}$ and $\widehat{S_b}$ are synchronizable \whp.
+For this purpose, we use the notion of the \emph{stability} relation introduced by Kari~\cite{KariStable02}.
+Recall that a pair of states $\{p,q\}$ is called \emph{stable} if for every word $u$ there is a word $v$ such that $p.uv=q.uv$.
+The \emph{stability} relation given by the set of stable pairs joined with a diagonal set $\{\{p,p\} \mid p \in Q\}$ is invariant under the actions of the letters and complete whenever $\A$ is synchronizing.
+It is also an equivalence relation on $Q$ because it is transitive and symmetric.

+Given a pair $\{p,q\}$, either $\{p,q\}$ is in one $a$-cluster or the states $p$ and $q$ belong to different $a$-clusters.
+In the latter case, we say that $\{p,q\}$ \emph{connects} these $a$-clusters.
+Suppose there exists a \emph{big enough} set $Z_a$ of distinct pairs (namely, $|Z_a| \geq n^{\beta_s}$ where $1-\alpha_c < \beta_s < 0.5$ will be defined later) that are independent of $a$ and stable \whp.
+Consider the graph $\Gamma(S_a,Z_a)$ with the set of vertices $S_a$, and draw an edge between two clusters if and only if some pair from $Z_a$ connects them.

-\begin{proof} The latter statement follows from the definition of $S_a$ and the transitivity of the stability relation.
-Indeed, by the connectivity of clusters by $S$ all cycle pairs of the cycles of $S_a$ are stable.
-Since each pair of $S_a$ can be mapped to cycle pair of $S_a$, $S_a$ can be synchronized.
+\begin{lemma} Let $Z_a$ be a set of at least $n^{\beta_s}$ distinct pairs independent of $a$; then $\Gamma(S_a,Z_a)$ is connected \whp.
+If additionally all cycle pairs of one of the clusters from $S_a$ are stable, then $\widehat{S_a}$ is synchronizable~\footnote{In particular, the existence of a loop among cycles of $S_a$ is enough.}. \end{lemma} \begin{proof} The latter statement follows from the definition of $S_a$ and the transitivity of the stability relation.
+Indeed, if $\Gamma(S_a,Z_a)$ is connected, all cycle pairs of the cycles of $S_a$ are stable.
+Since each pair of $S_a$ can be mapped to a cycle pair of $S_a$, $\widehat{S_a}$ is synchronizable.

+Let us turn to the first statement.
+Since $Z_a$ is independent of $a$, we can choose $Z_a$ uniformly at random for a given random mapping $a$, and estimate the probability that $\Gamma(S_a,Z_a)$ is not connected for that choice.
+The choice of $Z_a$ can be done as follows.
+We first choose $2|Z_a|$ states and then randomly join different pairs of chosen states.